Automattic/wp-calypso/client/blocks/domain-to-plan-nudge/README.md

 Domain to Plan Nudge
 =========
-This is a upgrade nudge that targets users with a site that has a free plan, paid domain, and has a stored CC on file.
+This is an upgrade nudge that targets users with a site that has a free plan, paid domain, and has a stored CC on file.

 #### How to use: